 “To marry you.”

-“Dad, dad, there’s a coyote in the barn,” Mary says to my her father.
-But when my great grandfather comes running down, Mary explains the truth.
+“Dad, dad, there’s a coyote in the barn,” Mary says to her father, up in Mary’s parents' room.
+But when my great grandfather comes running down (with a gun), Mary explains the truth.
 “There’s no coyote in the barn.
-This is Loren, the guy I was telling you about.
+This is Loren, the guy I was telling you about from Fredonia.
 We’re going to get married.
-Obviously mother doesn’t understand, so tell her after we’re gone.”
+Obviously mother doesn’t understand; she’s been tearing up his letters.
+So tell her after we’re gone.”

-As a side note, Mary never spoke to her mother again.
+As a side note, Mary never spoke to her mother Rose again.

 “Oh yeah,” Mary added, to her father.
 “Owen is going to stop by for a date in about twenty minutes, please tell him I went to get hitched.”

 My grandparents were married in 1937 and stayed in Fredonia for the rest of their lives together.
-They bought the green Ford pickup new from Shawnee Ford in 1966.
-They went on their honeymoon, in the truck, to Niagra falls in 1982.
+They bought the green Ford pickup new from Shawnee Ford in Kansas City (Fredonia didn’t have a car dealership back thin) in 1966.
+They finally went on their honeymoon, in the truck, to Niagra falls in 1982.
+Yes, 1982.
+They also put a camper on the back and did a trip to Alaska a couple years later (see the pic, and know that they had to carry gas up the AlCan highway to make it).
 Grandpa died in 1986, willing the truck to me, and I’ve been driving it hard ever since.

-Postscript: After my grandmother shared this amazing story with me at Subway that day, we went back to her apartment in the elderly care home.
-There, on her mantle, among dozens of other pictures of her family, was a book-frame picture, with a photo on one side of her holding some flowers, and a shot on the other side of a man I didn’t recognize.
+Postscript: After my grandmother shared this nearly-unbelievable story with me at Subway that day, we went back to her room in the elderly care home.
+There, on her mantle, among dozens of other pictures of her and her family, was a book-frame picture, with a photo on one side of her holding some flowers, and a shot on the other side of a man I didn’t recognize.
 “Who’s that?”
 I asked her.
 Her reply: “Well, I was back in Rolla for my 50th High School reunion, and you’ll never guess who I ran into….”